 *It’s possible for a woman to continue ovulating after becoming pregnant, but it’s very rare.
 It’s called superfetation if a woman becomes pregnant while already pregnant.
 Read more about it in different types of twins.

 - Some women might notice spotting – or slight bleeding – for one or two days around the time of implantation.
 This is called implantation bleeding.
 It happens when the fertilized eggs attach to the inside of the uterus.
 After implantation, the lining of the uterus gets thicker, and the cervix is sealed by a plug of mucus.
 It will stay in place until the twins are ready to be born.

 - Some women experience cramps similar to when you’re getting your period.
-The latter is not necessarily a bad sign.
+It’s not necessarily a bad sign.
 Wait a couple of days to see if you get your period and, if not, take a pregnancy test.

-*If you’re having identical twins, and the egg hasn’t split yet.
+*If you’re having identical twins, the egg may not have split yet.